Every girl is born with a brain : the over sexualization of girls in the media

 A study shows that each year, 14,000 sexual references are shown on television only.
 Little girls’ minds have no filtering tools and no firewalls against that.
 Of course parents must monitor what their children are watching, but again, this is everywhere, everyday and all the time.
 Parents can’t follow and watch their kids 24/7.

-In the 80s and the 90s, they trusted the censorship to help them protect their children’s minds.
-Now they’re on their own, trying to fight TV, radio and the internet all at the same time.
+In the 80s and the 90s, they trusted the censorship to help them protect their children’s minds, and even if by then the censorship didn’t work perfectly – thankfully, I’m not a fan of dictatorship don’t worry – now they’re on their own, trying to fight TV, radio and the internet all at the same time.
 That’s impossible.

 Another girl said that parents should request more of what they wanted their kids to listen to.
 Yes.
 Agreed.
 But do you ever take responsibility for yourself ?
 Being young doesn’t forbid you to think and then to act for your own interest you know.
 Like some people decide to eat healthy food instead of eating fast food for their own good, you are free to decide to listen to some more inspiring music.
 There is a lot of music out there besides what you hear on the radio.
 Who could tell how all of this happened ?
 Did the media forced us into this ?
 Didn’t women accepted it and dive into it ?
 The chicken or the egg ?
 That simply doesn’t matter.
 What matters is that individuals decide to change their own habits.
 “I’m starting with the man in the mirror / I’m asking him to change his ways / And no message could have been clearer / If you wanna make the world a better place” – Michael Jackson.

 Some of you try to reassure themselves saying that none of this affects you.